stevage/map-gl-utils/README.md

 // Use the mouse 'finger' cursor when hovering over this layer. map.U.hoverPointer('mylayer');

+// If you pass several layers, it correctly handles moving from one layer to another
+// Use the mouse 'finger' cursor when hovering over this layer. map.U.hoverPointer(['regions-border', 'regions-fill']);

 // Sets a "hover" feature-state to be true or false as the mouse moves over features in this layer.
 // Requires that features have an `id`. map.U.hoverFeatureState('mylayer');